2008 CALIFORNIA BILL INFORMATION

 requests it be kept confidential, with certain exemptions for

-information available to specified governmental agencies, to ADD
+information available to specified governmental agencies, to

-for animal care or protection services.
+local public agency for animal care or protection services.

 As amended in Assembly, March 25, 2008 firefighters and local